Create your own plugins

 Build

-To build all packages in the monorepo and generate their respective dist/
+To build all packages in the monorepo and generate their respective dist/ folders, run:

 Package publishing is automated via GitHub Actions.